 Baby teeth, also called primary teeth, usually start to appear between the ages of six months and one year.
 As the new teeth erupt or appear in the mouth, babies may have sore or tender gums that can cause them to be irritable and fussy.
-Babies may experience other unpleasant symptoms such as loss of appetite, sleeplessness and excessive drooling.
-While teething, it is not normal for a baby to have diarrhea, a fever or a rash.
+They may experience other unpleasant symptoms such as loss of appetite, sleeplessness, and excessive drooling.
+While teething, it is not normal for them to have diarrhea, a fever, or a rash.
 If you notice these conditions in your teething baby, you should consult your doctor.

 The Importance of Baby Teeth

 Although the process of teething can be a bit unpleasant, those tiny new teeth can play an important role in your baby's healthy development.
-Even though they eventually fall out and are replaced, baby teeth can be just as important as adult permanent teeth.
+Even though they eventually fall out and are replaced, baby teeth are just as important as adult permanent teeth.

 - Primary (baby) teeth help children chew their food and speak properly.

 - Healthy baby teeth also help keep a space in the jaw for permanent adult teeth.

 - If a baby tooth is lost too early, crowding and misalignment may occur when it is time for the adult teeth to emerge (come in).
 This could result in crooked teeth and could require more complicated or expensive treatment as your child gets older.

 Newborn babies typically have a partially developed set of teeth that are not yet visible.
 Parents will usually start to see their baby's first teeth erupt or appear in the mouth between six months and one year of age.
 Although, in some cases, baby teeth may already be visible when a baby is first born.

 The first teeth to erupt or appear in the mouth are usually the two bottom front teeth, called the central incisors, at between six and ten months of age.
 These are usually followed by the appearance of the four upper front teeth, the central and lateral incisors.